 The Wachters, who are expecting their second baby, have been Thrivent clients for almost two years.
-And already they’ve ticked some big tasks off their financial to-do list with the help of Natalie Kratzer, a Thrivent financial consultant in Hummelstown, Pennsylvania.
+And already they’ve ticked some big tasks off their financial to-do list with the help of Natalie Kratzer, a Thrivent financial advisor in Hummelstown, Pennsylvania.
 “I knew [Thrivent] had a really good reputation—both nationally and locally—and we wanted a more personalized experience,” says Erin.
 “They’re well trusted and family-oriented.”
-She adds that having a professional walk them through a comprehensive financial plan has been invaluable for her and her husband.
+She adds that having an advisor walk them through a comprehensive financial plan has been invaluable for her and her husband.

 Thrivent’s financial expertise can help new parents everywhere.
 Here’s a nine-step action plan to help you prepare for your growing family.

-“Understanding your position right now and what it’s going to look like in the short term is critical,” says Renato Mazziero, Thrivent’s vice president of Experience and Innovation who is expecting a second baby of his own.
+“Understanding your position right now and what it’s going to look like in the short term is critical,” says Renato Mazziero, Thrivent’s vice president of Experience and Innovation.

 Then think ahead to what will be changing with the birth of your baby.
 Do you have the information and resources needed to take the next steps, or do you need some help?